aws/aws-toolkit-vscode/docs/telemetry.md

 ### Important Notes

--   You can avoid redundancy when repeating fields like `class` in `@withTelemetryContext` by using `withTelemetryContextFactory()`.
-It builds a new decorator with pre-defined values that you choose.

 -   If a nested function does not use a `run()` then it will not be part of the call stack.

     ```typescript